-- Start the Backup Job Wizard. - 2 In Job Name, specify a name for the job. - 3 Click Create New next to the Selections list, and then on the NetVault Backup Selections page, open System State. - 4 Select the data that you want to back up: - Back up System State data: To back up only the System State data, select System State. - Back up for disaster recovery: To use the backup for disaster recovery purposes, select Fixed Drive or C Drive and System State. - NOTE: The Plug-in for FileSystem lets you select individual System State components, but we recommend that you back up all System State components together. - i IMPORTANT: On Domain Controllers, you must always include C Drive in System State backups and restores.
+- 1 Start the Backup Job Wizard. - 2 In Job Name, specify a name for the job. - 3 Click Create New next to the Selections list, and then on the NetVault Selections page, open System State. - 4 Select the data that you want to back up: - Back up System State data: To back up only the System State data, select System State. - Back up for disaster recovery: To use the backup for disaster recovery purposes, select Fixed Drive or C Drive and System State. - NOTE: The Plug-in for FileSystem lets you select individual System State components, but we recommend that you back up all System State components together. - i IMPORTANT: On Domain Controllers, you must always include C Drive in System State backups and restores.
 When you include the C Drive, all information about the Group Policy Objects (GPOs) is included during backups and restores.

-If you back up or restore only the System State data, you cannot edit the GPOs that are restored from the backups.
-When you try to edit the restored GPO, the following error message is displayed: - 5 Complete Step 4 through Step 6 in Performing Full Backups.
+If you back up or restore only the System State data, you cannot edit the GPOs that are restored from - the backups.
+When you try to edit the restored GPO, the following error message is displayed: "Failed to open the Group Policy Object.
+You may not have appropriate rights." - 5 Complete Step 4 through Step 6 in Performing Full Backups.